RightToKnow – International Conference on Alcohol Labeling

-The International Conference on Alcohol Labeling brings together political and industry experts and stakeholders to discuss alccohol labeling.
+The International Conference on Alcohol Labeling brings together political and industry experts together with stakeholders to discuss alcohol labeling.

 The conference aims to encourage the European Commission (EC) and the Parliament to align alcoholic beverages with other food products by introducing legislation for obligatory ingredients or nutritional information listing on alcoholic beverages.

 The conference is a supplementary event of Finland´s EU presidency.

 The confenece takes place at Bank Auditory & Lounge